 About The ACI Foundation

-The ACI Foundation was established in 1989 to promote progress, innovation, and collaboration and is a wholly owned and operated non-profit subsidiary of the American Concrete Institute.
-Three councils make up the ACI Foundation; the Strategic Development Council, committed to resolving the issues of new technology acceptance within the concrete industry; the Concrete Research Council, which funds and assists in the research of new concrete technologies; and the Scholarship Council which facilitates student fellowships and scholarships.
+The ACI Foundation began in 1989 to promote progress, innovation, and collaboration.
+It is a wholly owned and operated non-profit subsidiary of the American Concrete Institute.
+Three councils make up the ACI Foundation; the Strategic Development Council, committed to resolving the issues of new technology acceptance within the concrete industry; the Concrete Research Council, which both funds and assists in the research of new concrete technologies; and also the Scholarship Council which facilitates student fellowships and scholarships.